casper-university/2.13-Writing-Smart-Contract-Integration-Tests/README.md

 }
 ```

-We need to begin the test by invoking an instance of the execution engine, which we can do by instantiating a new `InMemoryWasmTestBuilder`:
+We need to begin the test by invoking an instance of the execution engine, which can be done by instantiating a new `InMemoryWasmTestBuilder`:

 ```rust
 let mut builder = InMemoryWasmTestBuilder::default();
 ```

-Now we can initiate the simulated blockchain by running the `.run_genesis` command on the `WasmTestBuilder`:
+Now initiate the simulated blockchain by running the `.run_genesis` command on the `WasmTestBuilder`:

 ```rust
 builder